Collection Online

 About this work

-Mele O Nā Kaukani Wai is a mixed-media, wall-based installation that speaks to the importance of integrating Indigenous traditional ecological knowledge and Western science in the fight against global environmental crises.
-Lehuauakea uses traditional ʻohe kāpala (carved bamboo printing tools) to print patterns that tell stories through intergenerational symbolism.
-The patterns use the metaphor of the mixing of freshwater and saltwater, where the river meets the sea to portray this complex issue.
-The work envisions a more ecologically equitable collective future through a contemporary Native Hawaiian lens.
+Mele o Nā Kaukani Wai is a mixed-media installation that explores the importance of integrating traditional Indigenous ecological knowledge together with Western science to address global environmental crises.
+Lehuauakea employs traditional ʻohe kāpala (carved bamboo printing tools) to create patterns rich in intergenerational symbolism.
+These patterns use the mixing of freshwater and saltwater – where the river meets the sea – as a metaphor for this complex issue.
+Through this imagery, the work envisions a more ecologically equitable future through a contemporary Native Hawaiian lens.

 Artwork Details